Eligibility for Federal Student Aid

 With the exception of the Federal Pell Grant, in order to receive Federal Student Aid students must be enrolled in at least 6 credits (half-time status).
 If a student drops below half-time before federal aid disburses, the financial aid office will cancel any pending federal aid.
 Additionally, if a student is less than half-time OR withdrawn for more than the duration of his or her grace period, the student will be expected to begin repaying any existing loans.
 Dropping below half-time may also affect the amount of private loan aid students are eligible to borrow.

 NOTE: Withdrawing or dropping courses may affect your ability to meet federal satisfactory academic progress requirements (see Academic Progress).
 If you decide to drop courses or withdraw, be sure to contact the financial aid office to find out how changes to your enrollment will affect you.

 New for 2012-2013

 Repeated Courses and Awarding of Aid

-The policy on repeated courses for purposes of being awarded aid has changed this year due to a change in federal regulations.
+Due to a change in federal regulations, the policy on repeated courses, for purposes of being awarded aid, has changed this year.

 Courses for which a student has already received a passing grade ("D" or better) can only be repeated one additional time to be considered part of the student's enrollment for that particular semester.
 If a student is enrolled in a semester and his schedule includes a course that was previously passed two times, that course will not be counted towards enrollment for financial aid purposes for that semester, and aid may be adjusted accordingly.

-EXAMPLE: Student (a Physics major) takes Calculus I and earns a "D" grade.
+EXAMPLE: A Physics major takes Calculus I and earns a "D" grade.
 Because Physics majors must pass Calculus I with a "C" or better, the student retakes the class and again earns a "D".
-Student enrolls for 12 credits the following term, including taking Calculus I for a third time.
+The student enrolls for 12 credits the following term, including taking Calculus I for a third time.
 Under the new federal guidelines, the Financial Aid Office can only award aid based on 9 credits because the Calculus I class is being taken for a third time, with two previous passing grades for the class.